Dad, what are some of your favorite things you’ve done with your children?

 Rafting the Deschutes

-I had discovered the bliss of the River Boating in the middle 1970s when I joined a group for teen boys and Dads led by Gary LaRue and Homer Ames at the Beaverton Christian Church.
+I had discovered the bliss of river boating in the mid-1970s when I joined a group for teen boys and dads led by Gary LaRue and Homer Ames at the Beaverton Christian Church.
 This program was noteworthy because boys and their dads were invited to build eight-foot wooden prams from kits sourced from a river rat who had started a similar program in Idaho.
 Chad wasn’t old enough and Corina wasn’t eligible because of her gender.
-I enjoyed the River boating so much that I wanted to share the activity with my children.
+I enjoyed the river boating so much that I wanted to share the activity with my children.

 On at least a couple of our large group rafting trips, I planned ahead for Chad and Corina to fit these into their summer schedules.
 Large group trips were complicated, with plenty of room for interpersonal conflict and disagreements about what to do and how to do it.
 Nevertheless, I remember them for the warm interaction among friends and the opportunity to introduce my offspring to my new friends.

 Had I gotten the fly fishing bug, I could have tried to indoctrinate my offspring into that splendid sport.
 But it was enough to take a hike through the rimrock to view the river from far above and become genuinely weary for sleep.